AarushiBK/Mitra/README.md

-Note: Created in 2021 for Ignition Hacks
+Note: Created in 2021 for Ignition Hacks by a Team of four

 Mitra helps motivate students and helps them organize their work by making a personal schedule.